eliascsu/transit-availability-switzerland/README.md

 Or should we rather run them once locally and push the data to the repository?
 How do we access the gitlab website?
 We still can't see the URL in the CI/CD pipeline.

+### Week 3

+This week we refactored most of the code, splitting components into different files and functions, using context where necessary.
+We also reimplemented the logic for the user lines and stops using linestrings.
+This is much more robust and slightly more performant.
+We also added an editing mode that is active when the line Form is expanded as well as an attributions page.
+We added standalone public transport and population density maps to make the content more digestible and guide the user along the website.
+Also in line with making the content more digestible we added texts explaining the website goals and features.
+The score is now calculated based on the number of missing people that the newly added user lines cover.
+Lastly we added the 3D video of Zürich on the content page and improved and fixed the css styling of most of the components.

 ## Q&A
 How to run crawler weekly with CI/CD